 So let’s get back to the laver.
 The Laver was placed right between the tent of meeting and the altar.

 Then the Lord said to Moses,

 “Make a bronze basin, with its bronze stand, for washing.
 Place it between the tent of meeting and the altar, and put water in it.
-Aaron and his sons are to wash their HANDS and FEET with water from it.
-Whenever they enter the tent of meeting, they shall wash with water so that they WILL NOT DIE;” Exodus 30:17-20 NIV.
+Aaron and his sons are to wash their hands and feet with water from it.
+Whenever they enter the tent of meeting, they shall wash with water so that they will not die;” Exodus 30:17-20.

-So back to Aaron and the priest: These men had to be clean before they could enter into such a HOLY place.
+So back to Aaron and the priest: These men had to be clean before they could enter into such a holy place.
 What if we thought that way?
 This washing took place every day and throughout the day.
 What if we took it to a whole new level of thinking?
-Some of us go to our congregations weekly and we show up and we enter into worship and we raise our hands toward heaven, sit and listen to a message and we leave feeling like a part of a family.
+Some of us go to our assemblies weekly, and we show up and we enter into worship.
+We may humbly bow, or we may raise our hands toward heaven.
+We may sit and listen to a message and leave feeling like a part of a family.
 Well hopefully.

-Oh, we wash and we spray and make sure no unruly eyebrow hairs are sticking up, and we spray deodorant and perfume but what about inside?
+Oh, we wash and we spray.
+We make sure no unruly eyebrow hairs are sticking up, and we spray deodorant and perfume, but what about inside?
 What would a brass mirror reflect if it showed the color of our heart?

 What if we washed before we entered our day, considering it’s not just when we enter into an assembly of believers.
 Transparency is something I believe people long for.
 Once when my husband was pastoring, he stood up and looked at the congregation and began to spill out his trials.
 He spoke up about phone calls in the night, financial woes, police work, and plain stress.
 Of course, he ended it on a faith-filled cry and how we must trust Him.
 After the service, a woman approached me and said, “I thought all pastors had perfect lives and didn’t really have any problems.
 That was a refreshing message.”